purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 map to store function definitions, variable definitions (which may be either function values or ordinary values) and class definitions.
 While it might be confusing if you have one of each that are all named `foo`, it's still perfectly legal.
-You can even have an `import` that imports a package named `foo`, and it will not conflict with the other named nodes.
+You can even have an `import` that imports a module named `foo`, and it will not conflict with the other named nodes.
 Don't worry that you haven't seen `import` yet.
 We'll get to that in a future article, but it should be easy for you to make some assumptions for now.